 - a.
 Description This initiative provides funding for three Detention Specialist positions (3.00 FTEs) to provide increased safety and security for youth and staff at the JDC.
 Juvenile residential placements have risen to near pre-COVID highs and have a higher ratio of violent charges, requiring additional staffing for daily supervision and programming.
 Federal law (PREA) requires a 1:8 staff to resident ratio.
 However, supervision within the facility must also be carried out to ensure separation of gang members and co-defendants, which requires more staff.
 This funding addition includes \$250,260 in ongoing costs for salary and benefits, technology, and supplies and \$11,760 in one-time costs for operating supplies.
 This initiative also includes added revenues from increased annual Virginia Department of Juvenile Justice Block Grant funding. - b.
-Service Level Impacts This budget initiative will allow for greater supervision of youth in residential placement who are committing more violent offenses, with those types of charges surpassing pre-COVID numbers and growing over the last three years.
+Service Level Impacts This budget initiative will allow for greater supervision of youth in residential placement who are committing more violent offenses (such as weapons charges and crimes against persons charges).
+Placements for youth with those types of charges are surpassing pre-COVID numbers and growing over the last three years.